How to create a mood board: tips and tools to do it

 The more important the element, the more central on your board it should be.
 And make it large while you’re at it — the rest of the board will get built around this piece.

 While enlarging the element on your digital board is a no-brainer, you can’t simply change the size of your elements on the physical board.
 Try other ways of putting an accent on them, maybe use a sharpie or place a background of a different color underneath.

 Mood boards don’t have to be huge collages containing hundreds of different design elements.
 If you can visualize and get the message across in a limited amount of items, you don’t need to add everything you see that looks good.
 This is especially true if you’re working with a client — information overload is a real thing!

 A mood board doesn’t have to be entirely made up of inspiration from outside sources.
 Feel free to get your own ideas in there too.
 If you’ve designed something in Illustrator before or drawn sketches in Tayasui Sketches that might complement the mood board, add them in!
 If you are working with physical board, however, your possibilities might be limited to things you can do around your apartment or office, but give it a try anyway.

 7. Use the right tools

 A mood board is only as successful or inspiring as the tools used to create it.
-Ease of use is what you need in a mood-board maker — the ability to see something and instantly be able to add it to a collection.
-There are three apps that, working in tandem, can get you the perfect result: Inboard, Pixa, and Swift Publisher.
+Ease of use is what you need in a mood board maker — the ability to see something and instantly be able to add it to a collection.
+Use these three apps to get you the perfect result: Aquarelo, Emulsion, and Swift Publisher.